-- While more common in older cats, neurological, nerve, and other types of diseases can cause a kitten to be constipated or obstipated.
+- While more common in older cats, neurological and other types of diseases can cause a kitten to be constipated or obstipated.

 Preventing Kitten Constipation

-- The best thing you can do to help prevent your kitten from getting constipated is to make sure it stays hydrated.
-Full bowls of fresh water, cat water fountains, canned food, and water added to dry cat kibble can all help your kitten stay hydrated.
+- The best thing you can do to help prevent your kitten from becoming constipated is to make sure it stays hydrated.
+Full bowls of fresh water, cat water fountains, canned food, and water added to dry cat kibble can all help to keep your kitten hydrated.

 - If you have a very young kitten that is not yet weaned, make sure the mother cat is regularly stimulating it to defecate and cleaning the kitten's rectum.
-You can assist the mother cat in this activity or do it for her if you have an orphaned kitten by wiping the rear end of the kitten with a wet washcloth after feeding it.
+You can assist the mother cat in this activity, or do it for her if you have an orphaned kitten, by wiping the rear end of the kitten with a clean, damp washcloth after feeding it.

-- Get your kitten dewormed regularly to kill any intestinal parasites that may cause an intestinal blockage and constipation.
+- Get your kitten dewormed regularly to kill any intestinal parasites that may cause intestinal blockage or constipation.

-- Don't let your kitten play with any items that it could potentially eat in order to prevent obstruction.
+- Don't let your kitten play with any items that it could potentially eat, in order to prevent any obstructions.

 - Brush your kitten regularly to remove any loose fur.
 This will help decrease the likelihood of your kitten developing a hairball that can cause constipation issues.